skylarf16-lab/ResinJewelryStore/src/README.md

 # Resin Jewelry Store

 ## Description
-Resin Jewelry Store is a RESTful API built with Java and Spring Boot.
+Resin Jewelry Store is a REST API built with Java and Spring Boot.
 It manages customers, products, and orders for an online resin jewelry shop.
 Customers can browse products, add them to a cart, and checkout orders.
 The backend follows best practices for REST APIs and persists data in a MySQL database.

 ---